FabienGadet0/test1/README.md

 ## Basic overview

-Every part, except the views, consists of Python scripts that can all be executed at once using poetry run pipeline.
+Except for the views, each part involves Python scripts that can be executed together using poetry run pipeline.
-It will run consecutively.
-Note that each step can be run independently if needed by executing the corresponding file.
+The process runs consecutively, but individual steps can be executed independently by running the corresponding file.

 - `unzip()`
   Unzip the input zip file to csv